-Also known as: Brain injury, Head trauma or Concussion
+Also known as: Brain injury and Head trauma

 - A closed head injury means you received a hard blow to the head from striking an object, but the object did not break the skull.

 - An open, or penetrating, head injury means you were hit with an object that broke the skull and entered the brain.
-This usually happens when you move at high speed, such as going through the windshield during a car accident.
+This is more likely to happen when you move at high speed, such as going through the windshield during a car accident.
 It can also happen from a gunshot to the head.

 - Scalp wounds